Powell Scholar Program

 - Demonstrated superior leadership skills in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities

-- Combined SAT Critical Reading, Math, and Writing score of at least 2025 or ACT composite score of at least 30
+- Combined SAT Critical Reading and Math score of at least 1350 or ACT composite score of at least 30

 Students who meet these minimum criteria are encouraged to apply.
 A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.